gephi/gephi-plugins/README.md

 The `modules` folder is where plugin modules go.
 Each plugin is defined in a single folder in this directory.
 A plugin can be composed of multiple modules (it's called a suite then) but usually one is enough to do what you want.

-The `pom.xml` file in `modules` is the parent pom for plugins.
 A Maven pom can inherit configurations from a parent and that is something we use to keep each plugin's pom very simple.
 Notice that each plugin's pom (i.e. the `pom.xml` file in the plugin folder) has a `<parent>` defined.

 The `pom.xml` file at the root folder makes everything fit together and notably lists the modules.
+No need to change anything there besides the `<modules>...</modules>` list.

 #### How are the manifest settings defined?